Planning Your Ireland Vacation

 Two Weeks Before You Leave

-- Call your bank and order your Euros.
-Many banks don’t have them on hand, but they can get them for you.
+- If you want Euros in hand when you land, call your bank and order them.
+Many banks don’t have them on site, but can get them for you.
 It can take up to 10 days for some locations, so don’t put this off until the last minute.

 - Contact your credit and debit card issuers and let them know you will be traveling.
 With fraud so rampant, many issuers will freeze your card if they see overseas activity without notification.
 Many credit cards can be set for this online, while bank debit cards are best notified with a phone call.

 - If you plan to withdraw money from ATM machines be sure to have a 4 digit PIN number.